 Even when there's neither any Super Villain's ill will nor a big scoop one jump away from her window, she can be trusted to find something dangerous.
 Letters on the label are bigger than her eyes, so... they just don't fit in, right?

 Starting late in The Seventies comics, Lois was written to be more assertive to avert this trope, and needed rescuing much less often, including in her solo stories in The Superman Family.
 This included Lois having mastered a Kryptonian form of martial arts named "klurkor."

 Being associated with this trope is probably what spurred John Byrne, in his Post Crisis retelling of Superman's origin, to make it very, very obvious that Lois was now a Badass Damsel bordering on Action Girl.
 This eventually led to an Inversion immediately after her wedding to Clark when he was kidnapped after temporarily losing his powers.
 Lois took her Army brat background to extremes, becoming a G. I. Jane in order to come to the rescue.

 Parker from Frozen.
 Audiences blamed her for getting herself, her boyfriend and his best friend all stuck on a skilift during a snowstorm, she survives the ordeal and has the massive luck of finding a road where she could be rescued.

-Mary Jane Watson from the film franchise.
+Mary Jane Watson.
 Three movies.
 Three times kidnapped to be used as bait to lure Spidey out.
 Yawn.
-It's particularly egregious in the first movie; Spidey rescued her three times in the first movie alone.
-A real shame considering one of her signature comic book traits.
+It's particularly egregious in the first movie; Spidey rescued her three times in it alone.